 Step 2: Once the installation is complete, you will need to request an inspection from the Toronto Building staff.
-They will make sure all the devices are all installed properly.
-You should also wait until after the inspection before you close the valves
+They will make sure all the devices are installed properly.
+You should also wait until after the inspection before you close the valves.

 Step 3: Once the first two steps are taken care of, you can now complete the remaining parts of the Basement Flooding Prevention Subsidy Program form.
 Note that you only need to obtain the permit and complete the Consent to Enter form if you are installing the devices they apply to.

 Step 4: Attach all the original invoices of all the work done on your home with your application form.
 The invoices must show the clear cost breakdown of every item related to the subsidy and they must all be clearly marked as paid in full.
 In case your contractor used a licensed subcontractor, their original invoices must be included as well.

 Step 5: You can then mail the completed application with all the attached documentation to the following address: